VedanshAvlani2/F1-Race-Prediction/README.md

 ## 🧩 Overview
 This project predicts Formula 1 race lap times using driver sector performance, qualifying sessions, team standings, and weather conditions.
 It integrates real-world data via the **FastF1** API and enhances accuracy using a **Gradient Boosting Regressor** model with historical team performance and wet-weather adaptability.
+A Streamlit dashboard has been added to allow interactive selection of races, driver input, and real-time predictions.

 ## 🎯 Project Objective

 - **Initial Goal**: Predict adjusted race lap times for drivers in upcoming GPs using relevant track and driver data.
 - **Final Outcome**: Built a high-precision machine learning model that outputs a predicted finishing order and highlights key performance features.
+The model is now served through a web-based interface using Streamlit.

 ## 🗂️ Dataset & Inputs